-Each year the Salvation Army has a campaign to help less fortunate children receive a new or gently used winter coat.
-Donations are received from local businesses, churches and individuals.
+Each year the Salvation Army has the campaign to help less fortunate children receive a new or gently used winter coat.
+Donations are received from local businesses, churches, and individuals.
 The Salvation Army is well known for its free Christmas gift program, soup kitchens, food drives, girls and boy clubs, summer program and a place to worship.
-They also hold winter coat drives for children in need.
+They also hold winter coats drives for children in need.
 Contact Salvation Army here.

 Coats for Kids and Families in Edmonton, AB, is a United Way program, which began in 1992, in the response of disadvantaged individuals and families needing warm coats.
 Employment is way up, but don’t get too excited.
 Many of the new jobs are low-paying minimum-wage jobs.
 Many adults with children have to work two or more jobs, just to care for their families.

 Assistance League chapters are located all across the United States.
-Please check to see if there is a chapter near your and the dates for their winter coat drive.
+Please check to see if there is a chapter near you and the dates for their winter coat drive.